JohnLockwood/johnlockwood.github.io/docs/_sources/cognitive_science/SynapsesNeuronsAndBrainsNotes.md.txt

 # Notes on Synapses, Neurons, and Brains

-On October 18, 2023, I started on the course `Synapses, Neurons, and Brains <https://www.coursera.org/learn/synapses>`_.
+On October 18, 2023, I started on the course [Synapses, Neurons, and Brains](https://www.coursera.org/learn/synapses).
 Below are my notes on the course.
 As always with notes, expect lots of abbreviated language and shortcuts.

 Some dramatic billion-dollar projects include:
 	* Allen Institute Seattle - Mouse/Human Brain Atlas